davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/escape/companionsSacrificedEnding.md

 On her way, she passed the stagecoach, then the dead driver, and she kept going.

-Right before sunset, she arrived to a town, the same one from which they had got into the stagecoach the day before.
+Right before sunset, she arrived at a town, the same one from which they had got into the stagecoach the day before.

 "Are you alright, miss?" asked her a man on the street.
 And then all the people on the street saw her and stopped to stare.